 Jaffe Holden is an acclaimed acoustic design consultancy, with project experience including the Lincoln Center for the Performing Arts, The Hollywood Bowl, The Sterling Memorial Library Renovation at Yale, and the Kennedy Center at the Eisenhower Theater in Washington, DC.

 What’s happening to Town hall’s programming while the building is closed?

 We’ve taken our programming to neighborhoods across Seattle in a season we’re calling Inside/Out.
 We’re pairing with community partners to co-curate events in venues across our city, bringing our content directly to our audience.
 Click here to read more about our 2017-18 Inside/Out season.

 When will Town Hall be re-opening?

-We plan to re-open in Fall of 2018, and will be announcing our venue’s opening day in the latter half of our Inside/Out season.
-For more updates, keep an eye on our social media or subscribe to our weekly E-mail newsletter if you’re not already!
+We’re re-opening our historic home in February of 2019.
+For more updates, keep an eye on our social media or subscribe to our weekly E-mail newsletter!

 With this new availability, what kinds of programs can we expect to see?

 You’ll be able to enjoy all the Town Hall programming you already love, just more of it!
 Our expanded performance areas and enhanced production capabilities will also allow us to rent our space to more partners, community organizers, and presenters.
 You’ll see more of Seattle reflected in these performances, making Town Hall more yours than ever before.